atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 susanna understood this:
 > "It was my misfortune—or salvation—to be at all times perfectly conscious of my misperceptions of reality" (p.
 43).

-there were many other things she understood that i thought i was "actually crazy", singularly so, for thinking.
+there were many other things she understood that i thought i was "actually crazy", singularly so, for thinking. the sentence that
+> "Viscosity and velocity are opposites, yet they can look the same.
+Viscosity causes the stillness of disinclination; velocity causes the stillness of fascination" (p.
+71)

 **Why I tried to kill myself***
 -